Container Shipping Services

 - Prepare Customs Documents: Make sure all the appropriate customs paperwork files are in order.
 Failure to include documents may cause shipment delays.

-- Track Your Shipment: The majority of ship cars companies provide follow-up services that will allow you to track your vehicle in real-time.
+- Track Your Shipment: The majority of car shipping companies provide follow-up services that will allow you to track your vehicle in real-time.

 Be sure to prepare your shipment in plenty of time so that you aren’t rushing at the last minute.
 Working with experts enables you to sidestep the blunders that others make when moving overseas.